dogweather/forkful/content/en/haskell/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text lets you find strings and swap them out.
-Programmers use it to update code, refactor, or change data quickly.

 ## How to:
 Let's search and replace text using Haskell.
 We'll use `Data.Text` for Unicode text handling and efficiency.
 Make sure to import `Data.Text` like this:

 ```haskell